Block Size and Performance

 process each block.
 Knowing the file format layout on disk can help you select block sizes

 TIFF images organize their data on disk in one of two ways: in tiles or in strips.
 A tiled TIFF image stores rectangular blocks of data contiguously in the file.
 Each tile is read and written as a single unit.
 TIFF images with strip layout have data stored in strips; each strip spans the entire width of the image and is one or more rows in height.
+(Stripped TIFF images are always organized in rows, never in columns.)
 Like a tile, each strip is stored, read, and written as a single unit.

 When selecting an appropriate block size for TIFF image processing, understanding the